nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Shows a list of bookings that match the specified field(s).

 Format: `find_booking [e/BOOKER_EMAIL] [date/DATE] [v/VENUE_NAME] [d/DESCRIPTION] [t/TAG]`
-* The fields that can be specified include the booking's `BOOKER_EMAIL`, `DATE`, ,`VENUE_NAME`, `DESCRIPTION`, and `TAG`.
+* The fields that can be specified include the booking's `BOOKER_EMAIL`, `DATE`, `VENUE_NAME`, `DESCRIPTION`, and `TAG`.
 At least one field must be provided.
 * Matching is case-insensitive, and partial matching on a keyword is not accepted to reduce the number of unrelated search results for greater convenience in searching.
 * Only for the `VENUE_NAME` and `DESCRIPTION` fields, multiple keywords can be provided and must be separated by whitespace.
-Matching is successful as long as a person's name contains words that fully matches any of the specified keywords.
+Matching is successful as long as a booking's venue name/description contains words that fully matches any of the specified keywords.
 * The provision of an empty `DESCRIPTION` field is accepted.

 Examples:
 * `find_booking e/johnd@gmail.com date/2020-02-12` shows a list of bookings booked by a person with the email `johnd@gmail.com`.
-The booking duration must also contain the date `2020-02-12`.
+The booking date must also contain the specified date `2020-02-12`.
 * `find_booking d/` shows a list of bookings that do not have descriptions.

 ### 3.6.
 Upcoming